Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 Open bugs:
-- [target 1.6] MISSING FEATURE (Alex & Alban): When you drag'n'drop a connected brick, the dragged brick is not rotated for a proper connection
 - [target 1.6] MISSING FEATURE (Alban): make configurable connexion points
 - [target 1.6] MISSING FEATURE (Alban): The application may support dynamically language addition/removal (dll and chm file inside the folder)
 - [target 1.7] MISSING FEATURE (Alban): support new flex PF track.